Austaras/retask/README.md

 And what do you use when you want to compose two `Cmd`s?
 It doesn't make sense to provide each of them a tagger, so you should use `Task`. `Task` is like `Cmd` without tagger.
 Using `andThen`/`thenTask` you could make two tasks runing one by one.
 And then by `attempt`/`attemptTask` you could turn it into a `Cmd`.
 If the `Task` won't fail, `perform`/`performTask` is more simple.

 `Sub`, on the other hand, is for long running job like `setInterval`.
 Every time it see fit, a `Sub` would send message to your component.
 And if such message cause a state change, your `sub` function will be recalled with updated state and calcuate a new `Sub`.
 If it's of different type or be constructed with different parameter, your old `Sub` will be cancelled.
+Beware that although ReScript is not a pure language unlike Elm, here parameter changes are still detected with `===`

 ### How to write your own effect manager